Fernando de Villanueva: Governorship of New Mexico

 On January 14, 1665, as a direct result of his service as a judge protector of Guachichiles, he was appointed governor and captain general of New Mexico, replacing Juan Durán de Miranda.
 He assumed the post of governor on March 10, 1665.

 The Puebloans planned a revolt in an alliance the Apache, with the aim of killing the governor and the priests.
 For their part, the Amerindians who had been Christianised would be slavered by them.
 The revolt was promoted by Piro Pueblos of Senecú, with the support of the Amerindians of Socorro.
 They killed 17 people among soldiers and Christianized Amerindians in the Magdalena Mountains, in Socorro.
 In order to prevent the revolt, Villanueva repressed the perpetrators and conspirators of the rebellion.
 He had the six Pueblo that promoted it, in addition to severely punishing to all the people he considered linked to the revolt, whether they were conspirators or accomplices, both in Senecú and Socorro.
 Villanueva then forgave to all other members of the revolt.

 He ended his government on November 29, 1668.

 Later years and Death

 Later, Villanueva was elected mayor of Huauchinango, in Southern of modern Mexico.
 He held that position until 1678.

-One year later, Villanueva was in the Mexico City, where he died on May 17, 1679.
+One year later, Villanueva was in Mexico City, where he died on May 17, 1679.